-Quantity Item Description Range List TOILETRIES Price Check 1 Inflatable Sleeping Pad (Optional) When used with the OB provided foam pad, an inflatable pad can provide extra warmth on cold, snowy, and/or wet courses.
-Lighter is better and we recommend a pad that is 1 pound or lighter, 1.5 pounds max.
-Getting a "short" length can help minimize weight. \$80-\$200 1 Reusable Mug (Optional) Nice to have for warm drinks. \$3 - \$15 2 1-Liter Water Bottles Wide-mouthed and durable.
+Quantity Item Description Range List Price Check 1 Reusable Mug (Optional) Nice to have for warm drinks.
+TOILETRIES \$3 - \$15 2 1-Liter Water Bottles Wide-mouthed and durable.
 Nalgene, Sigg, and Klean Kanteen are good brand names.
 Powerade-type bottles are okay, but please bring a few spare lids.
 Must be 1 Liter or 32oz in size. \$1 - \$15 each 2 Cotton Bandanas Great as a washcloth and for hygiene.
-Not to be used as face coverings.
+Not to be used for face coverings.
 Bring from home 3+ Fabric Face Masks An acceptable mask must be able to cover the wearer's nose and chin and fit snugly against the side of the face.
 The mask should be secured with ties or ear loops and include multiple layers of fabric.
 Not accepted: Masks with exhalation valves or vents, bandanas, or buffs.
 Bring from home 1 Headlamp + Batteries A "hands free" LED headlamp.
 No flashlights.
 Bring one set of batteries per week of your course. \$15 - \$35 1 pr Sunglasses w/Keeper Strap Bring an eyewear retainer with them, such as Croakies or Chums.
-Essential to protect your eyes in a sunny environment! \$5 Quantity Item Description Price Range Check List PERSONAL ITEMS 1 pr Running Shoes Most courses have a Personal Challenge Event at course end that often involves running, so sturdy running shoes are preferred to fashion or skateboarding type sneakers.
+Essential to protect your eyes in a sunny environment! \$55 Quantity Item Description Price Range Check List PERSONAL ITEMS 1 pr.
+Running Shoes Most courses have a Personal Challenge Event at course end that often involves running, so sturdy running shoes are preferred to fashion or skateboarding type sneakers.
 Can double as your Camp Shoe.
 Bring from home 1 pr Camp Shoes Camp shoes need to be closed-toe, secure, lightweight, and quick drying.
 These are typically worn around camp to give your feet a break after wearing hiking boots all day and are occasionally used to ford streams.
-Examples include minimalist shoes, Crocs w/ heel strap, Toms, or mesh water shoes.
+Examples include minimalist shoes, Crocs w/ heel strap, Toms and mesh water shoes.
 In high snow years, running shoes are preferred, check with your course advisor if this is a high snow year.
 Bring from home 1 pr Hiking Boots See the online Boot Guide for more information.
 High snow years require backpacking boots, ask your course advisor about snow conditions. \$120+ 3+ Mid-Weight Wool Hiking Socks These socks are worn on top of the liner socks.
-Need to come up to the middle of your shin. \$10 - \$25/pair
+Need to come up to the middle of your shin. \$10 - \$25/pair 2+ Synthetic Liner Socks (Highly recommended) Lightweight, flat-knit provides a close fit for a protective second skin that prevents blisters.
+Should be worn under heavier socks to prevent blisters.
+Need to be at least crew-height.
+No cotton. \$5 - \$9